jsimmons01/comments-generator/README.md

 I created this project for teachers because in my experience report card comments were always a challenge to start.
 The purpose of the project is to give teachers a template on writing their report card comments.
 I provide generic comments for teachers to copy and paste so that they can get started.

+Default colors - I spent an extensive amount of time (2-4 hours) trying to figure out how to change teh default colors and after researching for a few minutes I figured out it is way more simple than I thought.
+Inline css.
+I'm glad I figured that out because I was trying to change the theming colors.
+I could still try to do that later down the line, but for now, I will stick to what I know.

 # Teachers have the option to generate a list of comments based on a type (achievement level or behavior) or they can build their own comments by selecting the statement.